elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 url: [scheme: "https", host: "name-of-your-app.herokuapp.com", port: 443],
 ```

 Make sure that you replace the part of the host url that says `name-of-your-app` with the app name that you copied and saved from an earlier step.
+In the tutorial the app was called `stormy-stream-65433`

 ```
 use Mix.Config